 HDPE Pipes need to be stored in a shaded area or protected with a tarpaulin covering.

-Waterproofing membranes will be stored vertically in well covered and ventilated place not subject to direct sunlight.
+Waterproofing membranes will be stored vertically in well-covered and ventilated places not subject to direct sunlight.

 Any discrepancies, damage, and etc, found to the materials will be notified and reported to QA/QC Engineer.